 Which lipid panel should I run on GLP-1?

-A standard fasting lipid panel covers total cholesterol, LDL, HDL, and triglycerides, and that is enough for most people on a GLP-1.
-If your insurance allows it, ask for non-HDL cholesterol (every cholesterol type that is not HDL) and ApoB (the particle count).
-Either is a sharper signal of cardiovascular risk than LDL on its own, particularly when triglycerides are high.
-GLP-1 medications usually move LDL and triglycerides down within a few months, with HDL moving more slowly.
-A repeat at 3 to 6 months is usually enough to confirm a real change.
-Phaze plots every lipid value on its own trend so a 30-point LDL drop after starting Mounjaro shows up clearly, not as one number on a forgotten PDF.
+A standard fasting lipid panel covers total cholesterol, LDL, HDL, and triglycerides, and that is enough for most people.
+If your insurance allows it, you can ask your doctor about non-HDL cholesterol (every cholesterol type that is not HDL) and ApoB (the particle count).
+Either can be a sharper signal of cardiovascular risk than LDL on its own, particularly when triglycerides are high.
+People often see LDL and triglycerides move down over a few months on a GLP-1, with HDL moving more slowly, though results vary.
+A repeat at 3 to 6 months is commonly enough to confirm a real change.
+Phaze plots each lipid value on its own trend so a drop after starting a medication shows up clearly, not as one number on a forgotten PDF.

 Phaze Guides